top of page

 The Association of Norwegian Visual Artists (NBK) is a membership organisation committed to promote and enhance the intellectual, social, legislative and economic interests of professional visual artists.
 As a parent organisation with 14 regional organisations and five discipline-specific, nationwide artists’ organisations, in addition to the Young Artists’ Society (UKS), our 3000 members represent a large percentage of artists within the visual field.
 Organisational roots date back to 1882 and the first ever national state exhibition Høstutstillingen.

-The Artistic Council of Lofoten International Art Festival (LIAF), member 2010-2020.
+The Artistic Advisory Board of Lofoten International Art Festival (LIAF), member 2010-2020.

 Lofoten International Art Festival – LIAF is a biennial for contemporary art with a history spanning over 30 years.
 LIAF is a festival for Northern Norway, an important event in Norwegian art life and an international meeting place.
 Lofoten International Art Festival has a history dating back to 1991.
 LIAF began as a festival with a regional and national focus, and gradually developed into the international biennial it is today.
 Since 2009, LIAF has been under the auspices of North Norwegian Art Centre.
 It has an artistic council with six members.
 The festival has no fixed venue, but is created anew each time by infiltrating and exploring Lofoten’s local surroundings.
 LIAF has exhibited art in a park, a garage, a library, a shed, a bunker, a fishing hut, a private house, a shop, an old warehouse, etc. Developing and discovering new understandings and knowledge through art lie at the core of the festival.